 Read our guide to discover the best things to see and do while on a Portofino yacht charter, where you can discover some of the celebrated highlights and the charter spots less visited amidst the surrounding attractions of the Gulf of Tigullio.

-We’ve compiled a list of activities to enjoy in Portofino which you can view on the sections below.
+We’ve compiled a list of activities to enjoy on a Portofino yacht charter which you can view in the sections below.

 Beyond Portofino